opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_connector_image_embedding_blueprint.md

 GET /_plugins/_ml/tasks/<TASK_ID>
 ```

-Once this is complete, your Model is deployed and ready!
+Once this is complete, your model is deployed and ready!

 ##### 1e.
 Test model

-You can try this request to test that the Model behaves correctly:
+You can try this request to test that the model behaves correctly:

 ```json
 POST /_plugins/_ml/models/<MODEL_ID_HERE>/_predict